Stop doing POCs. Start having a process that proves confidence.

 The impact of unnecessary POCs: delay, fatigue, and confusion

 Now, let’s talk about the ripple effects.
-Even if everyone smiles and says, “It’s just a quick POC,” we both know how that movie ends.
+Even if everyone smiles and says, “It’s just a quick POC,” we both know how that movie risk to end.

 The long, slow bleed of time

 Every POC adds friction.
-You have to scope it, plan it, get data access, line up resources, write legal agreements, sync calendars, schedule status calls… Then you test.
-Then you debug.
-Then you re-test.
+You have to scope it, plan it, get data access, line up resources, write legal agreements, sync calendars, schedule status calls… Then you do the POC.
 Then you wait for internal feedback.

 Meanwhile, your champion gets pulled into a different project.
 Procurement gets distracted.
 Budgets shift.
 You started with a 90-day close forecast.
 Nine months later, you’re still “awaiting results.”

-By then, your deal has aged out of relevance - or worse, someone else came in with a tighter, less needy, more challenging approach.
+By then, your deal has aged out of relevance - or worse, someone else came in with a tighter, more challenging approach.
 No POC required.

 The buyer loses the plot